MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.WSMan.Management/Set-WSManQuickConfig.md

 ### None

-This cmdlet doesn't accept any input.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet doesn't generate any output.
+This cmdlet returns no output.

 ## NOTES